jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Dynamic Data/Creating tables.md

    - The name cannot end with special characters
    - The length must be between 2-50 characters
 5. Add multiple tables by adding the table names under each other in the default.jigx file.
-6. [Publish](<./../../../Jigx Builder _code editor_/Publishing a solution.md>) the solution to create the tables.&#x20;
+6. [Publish](<./../../../Jigx Builder _code editor_/Publishing a solution.md>) the solution to create the tables.
 7. In [Jigx Management](<./../../../../Administration/Management Overview.md>) browse to your solution and navigate to the [Data](https://docs.jigx.com/data) menu to view your tables.
 Note that only the tables have been created; next, you must create the [columns and data](<./Creating columns _ data records.md>).

 ### Considerations

-- If *default.jigx* does not exist, simply use the file / new capability to add a new file called *default.jigx *and place it within a folder called databases as per the VS Code folder layout shown in the image at the top of this page.
+- If *default.jigx* does not exist, simply use the file / new capability to add a new file called *default.jigx* and place it within a folder called databases as per the VS Code folder layout shown in the image at the top of this page.
-- If you remove a table in the default.jigx file and publish the solution, the table becomes *unused *in the solution.
-To include the table and it's records again in the solution, simply add the table back to the default.jigx file and republish the solution.&#x20;
+- If you remove a table in the default.jigx file and publish the solution, the table becomes *unused* in the solution.
+To include the table and it's records again in the solution, simply add the table back to the default.jigx file and republish the solution.
 - A table must be *unused* before you can [delete ](<./Deleting tables.md>) the entire table.&#x20;

 ### Examples and code snippets